geekq/impressive/README.markdown

 Motivation for the _impress!ve_ fork
 ====================================

+[impressive][] is the best software available on linux for showing PDF based presentations.

-Macs have the perfect presentation software: while an external beamer shows the slide you are talking about, your notebooks shows
+Macs have the perfect presentation software: while an external beamer shows the slide you are talking about, your notebook shows

 * the current slide
 * the next slide